alexander-mc/Voice_Tunes/README.md

 What would your voice sound like if it were a grand piano?

-[Voice Tunes](https://voice-tunes.herokuapp.com/) records raw audio, converts the recording to MIDI, and allows users to play the file back as a grand piano.
+[Voice Tunes](https://voice-tunes.herokuapp.com/) records raw audio, converts the recording to MIDI using a machine learning API, and allows users to play the file back as a grand piano.
 Users can also create an account to share their tunes, re-record and remove tunes, and save tunes either in the app or to their computer.

 This app builds off of, but is not affiliated with, [Piano Scribe](https://piano-scribe.glitch.me/), an incredible open source project that transcribes audio files in the browser using [Magenta.js](https://magenta.tensorflow.org/) and [TensorFlow.js](https://www.tensorflow.org/js/).